unforced/network_scanner/README.md

 # Output help text
 network_scanner -h

-# Scans your subnet for machines that respond to pings
+# Scans your subnet for machines that respond to pings with a pool size of 300
-network_scanner --interface wlan0 --ping --portscan 80
+network_scanner --interface wlan0 --poolsize 300 --ping
 network_scanner -i wlan0 -s 300 -P

 # Checks the hostname on a range of ip's, outputting json to a file